On the large interaction asymptotics of the free energy density of the Ising chain with disordered centered external field: Abstract

 \begin{proof} The proof is based on the following observation: for any (cadlag) trajectory $(s_t)_{0\le t \le 1} \in \{-1, 1\}^{[0,1]}$ satisfying $s_0=a$ and $s_{1}=b$, denoting by $j$ its number of jumps on $[0, 1]$, we have

 We first handle the lower bound.
 If $a=b$ (respectively, if $a\neq b$), we lower bound the partition function $\calZ_{1, B}^{a, b}(J)$ by restricting the expectation $\mathbf{E}_J^a$ to the set of trajectories with no jump in $[0, 1]$ (respectively with exactly one jump in $[0, 1]$).
-Recall the ``unnormalizing'' factor in front of the expectation in \eqref{eq:devFconti}.
-We obtain:
+Recalling the factor in front of the expectation in \eqref{eq:defZconti}, we obtain:

 Using $H\leq M+(H-M)_+$ we derive the desired lower bound.

 We now turn to the proof of the upper bound.
 Using the observation \eqref{eq:boundcontiFobs}, we have: